nextflow-io/nextflow/docs/operator.rst

 --------

-The ``concat`` operator allows you to `concatenate` the items emitted by two or more channels to a new channel, in such a way that the items emitted by the resulting channel are in same order as the channels were specified on operator invocation.
+The ``concat`` operator allows you to `concatenate` the items emitted by two or more channels to a new channel, in such a way that the items emitted by the resulting channel are in same order as they were when specified as operator arguments.

-In other words, it guarantees that given any `n` channels, the concatenation channel emits the items proceeding from the channel `i+1 th` only after `all` the items proceeding from the channel `i th` were emitted.
+In other words it guarantees that given any `n` channels, the concatenation channel emits the items proceeding from the channel `i+1 th` only after `all` the items proceeding from the channel `i th` were emitted.

 For example::